testtrim/testtrim/README.md

 - **Rust**:
     - testtrim can be fooled [when a `pub const` value is modified](https://codeberg.org/testtrim/testtrim/issues/52), and target fewer tests than required.
+- **Go**:
+    - Go does not instrument test files (`*_test.go`) when tests are executed, preventing testtrim from identifying what codepaths are executed in those files for each test.
+As a substitute, testtrim makes the assumption that changing such a file requires rerunning all the tests defined in this file.
+This is a reasonable approximation, but tests may reference each other or common utility functions defined in other `*_test.go` files and such dependencies cannot be identified at this time.
+    - The current Go implementation requires building test binaries into temp storage space and then executing them, which will likely be incompatible with `noexec` tmp spaces.
 - testtrim isn't published as a released tool and must be checked out and built from source.

 ## Known Unknown Issues